FREQUENTLY ASKED QUESTIONS:

 Book as far in advance as possible to avoid disappointment.
 Permits are sold up to 2 years in advance!

 We recommend: a breathable and lightweight rain jacket or poncho, a warm jacket or fleece for overcast days and evenings, a long-sleeved shirt and trousers, sturdy waterproof walking boots (seasoned or well-worn footwear), leather gardening type gloves, sunscreen, cap or sun hat, sunglasses, insect repellent, comfortable day pack for carrying water and minimum amount of personal items.
 Cameras and video cameras are allowed, but bring film and batteries from Kampala.

 Ugandans tip according to the level of service and there are no fixed or assumed rates.
 Culturally people may not feel it appropriate to outwardly show their appreciation for money given, however, salaries are generally low in Uganda compared to neighboring tourism destinations and all tips will be greatly appreciated.
 Tipping will depend on the level of satisfaction you derive from the service offered.
 Tips are very personal and this is only a guide.
 Feel free to ask for advice.

 Do I need to carry my passport and travel documents?

 We recommend that you leave original travel documents and passports with us in our safe (if you wish) and travel with photocopies.
-East African residents will need to show copy of Passports and Work Permits to obtain resident discounts.
+East African residents will need to show copies of their Passports and Work Permits to obtain resident discounts.
 Most hotels and lodges have safe deposit boxes available.